Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

-# EFL-data-scraping
+# football-data-scraping

-EFL-data-scraping is a project to scrape, clean, and compile data relating to the first 4 leagues in the English Football pyramid.
+football-data-scraping is a project to scrape, clean, and compile data relating to the first 4 leagues in the English Football pyramid and the first 2 German leagues.

-* fetch_english_football_data.jl is the main script and can handle all parts of the process.
+* fetch_football_data.jl is the main script and can handle all parts of the process.
 * collect_lineup_pages.jl is a helper script that can be run on other machines to download the large amounts of lineup pages from Transfermarkt.

 ## Installation